YacineQbr/Cyclistic_Bike-Share/README.md

 **1.1.
 Excel:**

-First I opened the CSV files into Ms Excel to clean the data. during the process I used Power Query Editor which is a useful method for time-saving.
+First I opened the CSV files into Ms Excel to clean the data. during the process I used Power Query Editor.
 The cleaning steps include:

-* Removal of columns I won't needing for my analysis like start and end station names, station ids, latitudes, and longitudes.
+* Removal of columns I won't needing for my analysis like latitudes, and longitudes.
 * Creation of ride_length column which is the time diference between the trip start time and the end time substracting the column "started at" and "ended at".
 * Creation of day_of_week column which is the day of the week the trip started using the function WEEKDAY.
 * Removal of rows with negative and zero ride lengths.